 The browser knows two different storage types: cookies and web storage (also referred to as Document Object Model or DOM storage).

-Web storage comes as session storage and local storage (LSO), both allowing you to persist data on the browser client system similar to cookies.
-In simple terms, web storage is a further development of cookies, allowing much more capacity for storage and better developer APIs but also has differences to cookies.
-While cookies can be read by client and server, web storage is a client only technology, i.e. cookies are always sent with the HTTP(s) request of a page, while local storage needs to be explicitly read/written by JavaScript.
+- Web storage comes as session storage and local storage (LSO), both allowing to persist data on the browser client system.
+In simple terms, web storage is a further development of cookies, allowing greater capacity for storage and more efficient developer APIs.
+However, while cookies can be read by client and server, web storage is a client-only technology, i.e. cookies are always sent with the HTTP(s) request of a page, while local storage needs to be explicitly read/written by JavaScript.

-A cookie consists of a name (=key), a value (some data, e.g. ID for Advertising or other) and attributes (e.g. domain, path, expiry date, size, HTTP only, secure and samesite).
+- A cookie consists of a name (=key), a value (some data, e.g. ID for Advertising or other), and attributes (e.g. domain, path, expiry date, size, HTTP only, secure and samesite).
 The attributes mainly define data access allowance and lifetime.
 If a cookie is a first or third-party one, depends on the context it is read and written from.
 The context from where it is accessed defines if access is allowed or permitted.
-The cookie itself is a form of storage which can hold data, but it is not an identifier itself.
+The cookie itself is a form of storage that can hold data, but it is not an identifier in itself.